fredlcore/BSB-LAN/BSB_LAN/custom_functions/README.md

 This script reads the temperatures from two DHT22 sensors (one outside and one inside) and turns on a fan connected to GPIO 6 in case the absolute inside humidity is higher than the absolute outside humidity and the inside temperature is higher than 15 degrees celsius.

+## Emulation of Room Unit and Presence Buttons

+_The pushbutton functionality will need adjustments and is not compatible out-of-the-box from version 3 onwards._

+With the setup of the BSB-LAN adapter a room unit can be emulated if you add one or more sensors and push buttons.
+The following functions are implemented in the code:
+- Emulation of Room Unit:
+-- Integration fo connected sensors for measuring and transmitting the room temperature(s) to the desired heating circuit(s)
+- Emulation of Presence Buttons:
+-- Triggering a DHW push by using a pushbutton
+-- Using the presence function for the heating circuits 1-3 by using a pushbutton (automatic detection of the present state with the corresponding change between comfort and reduced mode in the automatic mode).
+More details can be found in the README file in each folder.

 ## Map DS18B20 sensors to custom floats

 This script takes the readings of DS18B20 sensors and writes them to the custom floats parameters (20700 and above) for easier access.